ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 ##### Multiplexers
 What we need to do for our up-down counter is use a single-line control signal to switch between the two counting directions.
 We have already seen such functionality before. _Where?
 Which circuit?_

-Devices which have control lines the values of which perform an _exclusive_ selection of on output from a set of different inputs, are called _multiplexers_.
+Devices which have control lines the values of which perform an _exclusive_ selection of on output from a set of different inputs, are called [_multiplexers_](https://www.electronics-tutorials.ws/combination/comb_2.html).
 Multiplexors are, in fact, nothing more than electrical switches.
 Where as the transistor is an electrical switch that is _either on or off_, multiplexors are _always on but can switch between different outputs_.
 In a household analogy, the transistor is like an on-off light switch, whereas the multiplexer is your security system which has three different modes: Stay, Away, and Night. _(Of course, you can turn it off completely, but you get the point.)_

 The symbol for the simplest multiplexer looks like this:
 ```
-                   Selector
+        Selector ------
                       |
                       |
                 |-----------|